In this post, I share a small Node.js app I wrote to retweet anagrams to @anagrammatweest. Each pair of tweets is an anagram.

 One of the downsides to building this is that since I’m the only one currently using it I can’t really show it off on the internet, other than through a post like this and screenshots.

-I review the anagrams using an infinite list with buttons for actions to take for that anagram.
+I review the anagrams in a table sorted by a combination of score and time, with buttons for actions to take for that anagram.
 The red X rejects, and I can either immediately approve each anagram or enqueue it to be retweeted and posted to Tumblr later.
 The arrows indicate in which order the tweets should be posted.

 There are similar lists to unretweet and unreject matches that have been previously approved or rejected.